mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

     # for comparison rules.

     # Null values for both electionId and setVersion are always considered less than
-    if serverDescription.electionId > serverDescription.maxElectionId or (
+    if serverDescription.electionId > topologyDescription.maxElectionId or (
         serverDescription.electionId == topologyDescription.maxElectionId
         and serverDescription.setVersion >= topologyDescription.maxSetVersion
     ):